 - Proposed Research.
-Proposals should provide a detailed narrative of the proposed research activity, including the scientific and/or technical merit of the proposed research, unique and innovative methods, approaches, concepts, or advanced technologies, and the potential impact of the proposed research on its field (see Section 7.0 Proposal Preparation -- Project Description, Project Purpose, Goals and Objectives, Project Content, to Anticipated Results, and Timeline). - Existing Research (see Section 7.0 Current and Pending Support) Proposals should provide baseline information about current research activities within the jurisdiction in the proposed research area, including projects currently funded under NASA EPSCoR.
+Proposals should provide a detailed narrative of the proposed research activity, including the scientific and/or technical merit of the proposed research, unique and innovative methods, approaches, concepts, or advanced technologies, and the potential impact of the proposed research on its field (see line items Proposal Preparation Project Description, Project Purpose, Goals and Objectives, Project Content, to Anticipated Results, and Timeline in Section 7.0). - Existing Research (see "Current and Pending Support" line item in Section 7.0) Proposals should provide baseline information about current research activities within the jurisdiction in the proposed research area, including projects currently funded under NASA EPSCoR.
 If relevant, the narrative should include a brief history of NASA EPSCoR Research projects in the jurisdiction and should include a discussion of how these previous NASA EPSCoR research projects and Core or RID activities have helped prepare the institution and jurisdiction for and contributed to the proposed research activities.
 If the proposed research represents a new direction for the jurisdiction, the ability of the technical team to carry out the research should be explained.
 Other relevant research and technology development programs within the jurisdiction should be included.